URNerD/Online-Resume/README.md

 to create an online resume – it is a great way to show off your skills and design sense and it makes you visible 24/7.

 Your final product for this project will be an online resume for yourself.
+Link the resume to your GitHub web site.

 ## Computer Days